 A number of critical control valves are required:

 The effluent exiting the HHPS is then depressurised through a multi-stage control valve.
 The pressure must be let down from approximately 180bar to 2bar.
 Additionally flashing can be expected.

-The outward opening SchuF Multisatge control valve (Model 74TS) that can be equiped with up to six pressure reducing discs is ideal for this high pressure service.
-The flow to open design reduces flashing in the valve and eliminates plugging by catalyst fines.
+The outward opening SchuF Multistage Control Valve (Model 74TS) that can be equiped with up to six pressure reducing discs is ideal for this high pressure service.
+The flow-to-open design reduces flashing in the valve and eliminates plugging by catalyst fines.

 The depressurised and converted hydrocarbon fractions can now be safely further processed in the fractionator.